BennetMontgomery/dividepdf/README.md

 5. `dividepdf.sh` should now be usable in bash subshell for powershell.
 All Windows files are accessible from /mnt/c.

 # usage
-Run `dividepdf.sh -h` for details.
+  For default behaviour, run `dividepdf.sh sourcefile startpage-finishpage [startpage-finishpage ...]` to output slices of sourcefile with default naming scheme (<page range>.pdf).

+  To name output files, run `dividepdf.sh -a sourcefile startpage-finishpage outputfile [startpage-finishpage outputfile ...]`

   If on Windows make sure to run in the bash subshell of powershell in a subdirectory of /mnt for easier file access.
 To access outputted files on Windows, navigate to the directory where files were generated in the bash subshell of powershell.
 If on a subdirectory of /mnt, run `explorer.exe .`.